749/UltraDefrag4Linux/src/lua5.1/Readme.txt

 Note: Lua compiled for UltraDefrag has the 'a' suffix in names of its binaries.
-We believe that it will prevent overwrite of standard Lua binaries if they are present on a target system.
+We believe that it will prevent overwrite of standard Lua binaries if they are present on the target system.

 Lua 5.1 is licensed under the terms of the MIT license reproduced below.